Kordab

 Kordab (كرداب, also Romanized as Kordāb) is a village in Zarem Rud Rural District, Hezarjarib District, Neka County, Mazandaran Province, Iran.
 At the 2016 census, its population was 201, in 64 families.

+The climate is cool dry.
+The average temperature is °C. The warmest month is July, at 23 °C, and the coldest is January, at 5 °C. The average rainfall is 548 mm per year.
+The wettest month is November, with 76 mm of rain, and the driest is August, with 15 mm.